miaoxw/RaspberryRouter/Wireless Router/Setup Instruction.md

 #Setup Instruction
-When setting up a wireless router here, we connect the Internet access on `eth0`, and plan to use `wlan0` as the WiFi transmitter.
+When setting up a wireless router here, we assume that the Internet access is on `eth0`, and plan to use `wlan0` as the WiFi transmitter.
 If you want to receive WiFi signals with another NIC, just modify the configuration file a little.

 ##Get Proper Driver for NIC
 I have a high-power NIC card chipped with RaLink 3070.
 It is supportted by Raspbian itself, so the step for finding the driver can be skipped.
 If you get an unsupported NIC card, maybe compiling the driver by yourself is necessary.
 Good luck.

 ##Change NIC settings
-We need to assign a static IP address for the wireless NIC card.
+We need to assign a static IP address for the wireless NIC device.

 * Open `/etc/network/interfaces` with root authorization.
 * Comment all about `wlan0` with `#`.